thierry-martinez/github-actions/slide-deck.md

 [docker]: https://en.wikipedia.org/wiki/Docker_(software)

+Docker is a tool to run programs in *containers*, that is to say

+- sandboxes that share the same kernel as the running OS,

+- but in a `chroot` (isolated filesystem),

+- with limited access to resources (process groups, network, and more generally limited system calls).

 ## [Running jobs in a container]

 [Running jobs in a container]: https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container

+`container:` key specifies a Docker image (otherwise, the job runs directly on the VM).

+## [Pushing a Docker image to GitHub registry]

 Build environments can be prepared once for all in a Docker image to reduce build times: